I started poetry class wearing the same button-down as a fellow classmate.

 I suppose I could have done worse, however.
 This was a minor scrape compared to other mistakes made by college freshmen.

-Freshmen year is an exciting time.
+Freshman year is an exciting time.
 You’re looking forward to new experiences, making new friends, learning new things, starting a new chapter, being independent.

 As you move into your dorm and start your first semester, avoid these common mistakes: